 This nightmare for employers is far from over.
 According to a recent report from Microsoft, 40% of the workforce is thinking of leaving their current jobs this year.
 So why is this happening?
 And why is it not stopping when the pandemic itself looks like it’s coming to an end?

 According to research, the pandemic got 71% of employees to rethink their career choices.

 The good news is that companies aren’t entirely helpless!
 This same research also suggests that if employers manage to provide the “right conditions” to their employees, 59% of them will prefer to stay, and 73% said they like their current roles.

 So while we still can’t see the light at the end of the tunnel, we can still manage to retain our employees and, in the process, also improve our bottom line.

 For one, the company’s cost when an employee leaves is exceptionally high.
 Let’s say a new employee joins the organization today; it will take them 6 to 9 months to learn the trade tricks and become fully beneficial to the organization.
 And a company generally loses around 12 – 20% of its employees each year which will equal over One million dollars.
 Not to mention the cultural and reputational costs!

 There you have it!
-You need to stop the employee turnover, and we’ve got you covered.
+You need to stop employee turnover, and we’ve got you covered.

 The one thing experts agree on is making the employees happy, which will get them to want to stay with you.
 The one universal way to make employees happy is to give them meaning in their work.
 The current workforce wants to be involved in mission-critical work.
 No more dull hours in the office they are going over pointless tasks that do not justify the usage of your employees’ intelligence!

-We have a workforce that has diverse skills with remarkable critical thinking ability.
+We have a workforce that has diverse skills with remarkable critical thinking abilities.
 They want their work to be engaging, and who can blame them?

 This is where Automation comes in!